Certificate in Community Engagement Art

 About

-The Certificate in Community Engaged Art at Fort Hays State University is intended for students who want to apply their artistic skills to foster creativity and community involvement across diverse populations.
-This certificate emphasizes making art accessible to all and provides opportunities to collaborate with various groups through hands-on experiences.
+The Certificate in Community Engaged Art at Fort Hays State University is designed for students who want to use their artistic talents to inspire creativity and strengthen community connections across diverse populations.
+This certificate focuses on making art accessible to everyone and offers hands-on opportunities to collaborate with various groups.

-Well-suited for students from any discipline who are passionate about social change and civic engagement, the certificate involves direct participation in public art initiatives, advocacy projects, and educational outreach.
+Open to students from any academic background, the certificate is ideal for those passionate about social change and civic engagement.
+Participants engage directly in public art initiatives, advocacy efforts, and educational outreach projects.

-Students who complete the certificate have successfully led community-based art projects in schools, nonprofit organizations, and community centers, demonstrating the practical impact of art in public life.
+Students who complete the certificate have successfully led community-based art projects in schools, nonprofit organizations, and community centers, demonstrating the meaningful role art can play in enriching public life.

 Why pursue a Certificate in Community Engaged Art at Fort Hays State University?

-Students seeking to combine their artistic skills with meaningful community involvement will find FHSU’s Certificate in Community Engaged Art a valuable complement to their education.
-Unlike traditional art-focused programs that emphasize studio practice, this certificate is designed to prepare students to develop, lead, and sustain community-based art initiatives with real-world impact.
+Students seeking to combine their artistic skills with meaningful community involvement will find the Certificate in Community Engaged Art a valuable complement to their education.
+This certificate moves beyond traditional studio-based art programs by preparing students to design, lead, and sustain community-based art initiatives with real-world impact.

 Through a curriculum centered on creativity, collaboration, and responsiveness to community needs, students gain practical experience while exploring the roles of social justice, community organizing, and leadership in the arts.
 This certificate is an ideal choice for those committed to using art as a tool for social change and civic engagement.